Jesus82/epilot-test/README.md

 | **Historical Data** | Binance REST API (klines)            |
 | **Testing**         | Vitest + @vue/test-utils (570 tests) |
 | **Linting**         | ESLint + Nuxt ESLint module          |

 ---

+## Design choices

+The UX consist on a main Bitcoin chart that mimics elements from [Tradeview](https://www.tradingview.com/) implemented directly in SVG with D3 for better customization.

+The game flow starts at the login screen where the player is welcomed and sets its username (the username can be edited afterwards).
+After that, it goes directly to the main screen where the player can see the bitcoin chart in real time.
+The chart defaults to a 5-min view, but it can be changed up to 24h, but for the purpose of the game, 5 or 10 min are ideal for following the visuals.

+Below the chart, there are two simple up and down buttons for setting the bid.
+When the bid is set, a progress bar appears at one side.
+This progress bar is inspired in [Coinlive](https://play.google.com/store/apps/details?id=com.tenxchat.coin_live_chat&hl=en_GB) and gives additional hints so see if the player is winning or losing the bet and by what margin.

+There is an additional leaderboard that states the highest score in an old-school retro game fashion.

+The font choice wants to mimic a system font.
+Also a retro choice, but trying not to look too informal.
+We use fluid typography and spacing in order to assure a smooth experience at any given breakpoint, and media queries are seldom needed in the app.

+---